Purple Cow: Afterlife of the poem

 Several parodies of "The Purple Cow" have been written by others, including O. Henry.

 United States President Harry S. Truman was once asked by UFO researcher and publisher James W. Moseley if he'd ever seen a UFO.
 Truman reportedly responded by reciting lines from Burgess's poem.

-"Purple Cow" is also the name of the ice cream shop found inside Meijer stores.
-Founder Fred Meijer handed out cards for free ice cream at any Meijer Purple Cow ice cream shop to customers as part of a promotional campaign.
+"Purple Cow Creamery" is also the name of the creamery owned by Meijer stores which creates their Purple Cow brand ice cream.
+The Purple Cow brand started in 1934 and was an ice cream shop inside of Meijer stores starting in the 1960s.
+The name is based on Burgess's poem shared by founder Fred Meijer to his three sons.
+Fred Meijer handed out cards for free ice cream at any Meijer Purple Cow ice cream shop to customers as part of a promotional campaign.

 The "Purple Cow Drive-In" ice-cream stand in Crimora, Virginia has a purple cow head on a post.
 Its status as a local landmark led to the naming of Purple Cow Road.

 Marketer Seth Godin has used the phrase "Purple Cow" for the concept of marketing a product as "intrinsically different" in his book, Purple Cow: Transform Your Business by Being Remarkable.
 The phrase has also been used for the marketing concept of choosing a name which "makes your audience stop in their tracks and wonder why the title was chosen."

 A purple cow is the mascot of Williams College, a private liberal arts college in Williamstown, Massachusetts, which was named after the college's humor magazine Purple Cow, which, in turn, took its name from Burgess's poem.